 Mild systematic reaction – “If you get stung and break out in hives all over, but you don’t have trouble breathing or there’s no dizziness, then it’s a mild systematic reaction.
 It’s not a multi-system reaction; it’s only on the skin.”
 This reaction can be treated with antihistamines and should clear up within a few hours.

 Golden says it’s important to monitor closely for 30 minutes to an hour, to make sure this doesn’t progress to a more severe reaction.
 “Some people may choose VIT to give them more security, especially if they have frequent exposure to stinging insects, but it is not required.”
-People at this level of risk often carry an epinephrine auto-injector just as a precaution.
+People at this level of risk from stinging insect allergies often carry an epinephrine auto-injector just as a precaution.